vvscode/docs/docs/verification/verification-for-android/verification-android-the-verification-process.md

 ---
 title: The verification process
+excerpt: >-
-excerpt: 'The verification process in the Android Verification SDK.
+  The verification process in the Android Verification SDK.
 It is performed in two steps: requesting a verification code and verifying the received code.
   This can be done through SMS or flash calls.
-Read more.'
+Read more.
 next:
   pages:
     - verification-android-phone-numbers